JessMair/Tots-Play/README.md

 - I created the pages, folders and files on GitPod
 - I saved my work on GitPod at regular intervals and pushed it to GitHub to keep it safe

-This is the process i followed after completing each significant section of code, I typed teh following into the terminal:
+This is the process I followed having completing each significant section of code, I typed the following into the terminal:
 - git add .
 (This added the work to git)
-- git commit -m "COMMIT MESSAGE" (This commited the work)
+- git commit -m "COMMIT MESSAGE" (This committed the work)
 - git push (This pushed the work to GitHub)